norman-arch/DirettaRendererUPnP/README.md

 make

 # Upgrade from a previous version:
-If you have a previous version installed cd DirettaRendererUPnP git pull make clean make  or make NOLOG=1 if you want production version (better SQ has been reported)
+If you have a previous version installed such as 1.1.0 or 1.1.1 cd DirettaRendererUPnP git pull make clean make  or make NOLOG=1 if you want production version (better SQ has been reported)

-# Before installing service (if updating to version 1.0.9 - settings will be lost - not needed if you update from v1.1.0 to v1.1.1)
+# Before installing service (if updating to version 1.0.9 - settings will be lost - not needed if you update from v1.1.1 to v1.1.2)
 sudo rm /opt/diretta-renderer-upnp/diretta-renderer.conf

 sudo systemctl stop diretta-renderer